 Quarterly Market Comment

-- Global equity markets continued to perform well, with the MSCI World Index gaining +8.0% over the past three months.
-A weaker local currency provided a tailwind, with a return of +11.4% when measured in New Zealand dollars.
+- Global equity markets continued to perform well, with the MSCI World Index gaining +5.6% over the past three months.
+A weaker local currency provided an additional tailwind, with returns of +8.5% when measured in New Zealand dollars.

-- Fixed income returns were positive, though more modest.
-New Zealand investment–grade corporate bonds rose +2.8% for the quarter, bringing 12-month returns to +7.4%.
+- Fixed income returns were positive.
+New Zealand investment-grade corporate bonds rose +1.0% for the quarter, bringing 12-month returns to +6.3%.

 A healthy quarter for global markets

-By contrast, the picture in Auckland and Wellington has been more downbeat.
-Weaker construction activity, softer housing markets, and subdued consumer sentiment have kept growth on the back foot.
-The housing market is particularly impactful—with falling prices tending to sap confidence and suppress spending.
+In contrast, conditions in Auckland and Wellington have been more subdued.
+Weaker construction activity, softer housing markets, and low consumer confidence have kept growth muted.
+The housing market has been particularly influential, as falling prices tend to erode confidence and dampen household spending.

 Don't chase the hype